 We will begin the study by discovering God as Yahweh, the relational and covenant-keeping God.
-Covenant Theology will undergird all our lessons.
+Covenant theology will be the starting point for all our lessons.
 Theology is simply the study of God.
-Covenant Theology looks at the study of God through the lens of the covenants revealed in Scripture.
-The word covenant is mentioned in the Bible almost three hundred times and allows readers to see the Bible as one big story: the story of a personal God rescuing His people from the reign of sin and restoring them to Himself through the redemptive work of His Son, Jesus Christ.
+Covenant theology looks at the study of God through the lens of the covenants revealed in Scripture.
+The word covenant is mentioned in the Bible almost 300 times and allows readers to see the Bible as one big story: the story of a personal God rescuing His people from the reign of sin and restoring them to Himself through the redemptive work of His Son, Jesus Christ.

-Each week as we consider His character and attributes, we will always consider how knowing God as the Covenant-Keeper is foundational to knowing Him in the other facets of His character.
+Each week as we consider His character and attributes, we will always consider how knowing God as the Covenant-Keeper is foundational to knowing Him in the other attributes of His character.

-(1) KNOWING THE CONTEXT: Our study of the Scriptures will take us on a journey through the landscape of the Bible with its ancient cultures, customs, and vocabulary.
-In order to get our bearings, we'll begin each lesson by orienting ourselves to our surroundings and pointing out where we are in God's unfolding story of redemption.
-This will help us to discover what each name meant to the original hearers of what we now know to be the Old Testament and will give us the proper context for learning each of the names and attributes of God.
+(1) KNOWING THE CONTEXT:

+Our study of the Scriptures will take

+us on a journey through the Bible with its ancient cultures, customs, and vocabulary.
+Each lesson will start by pointing out where we are in God's unfolding story of redemption.
+This will help us to discover what each name meant to the original hearers (Old Testament Israel) and will give us the correct context for learning each of the names and attributes of God.

-(2) KNOWING HIS GREAT NAME: Having set the contextual stage, we will focus on one Old Testament passage for each of God's names as it is revealed in Scripture.
+(2) KNOWING HIS GREAT NAME: After we discover the context, we will focus on one Old Testament passage for each of God's names as it is revealed in Scripture.
 We will look at the passage to learn more about God's great name, His attributes, and His character.
+In this section, you will encounter what theologians call the old covenant.
+The old covenant is the working agreement God had with His chosen people Israel-that He would be their God and they would be His people.
+Under the old covenant, God wanted Israel to remain loyal to Him: